Feel confident speaking the language of your crypto clients.

 A self transfer of cryptocurrency is a transfer between two of your own accounts or wallets, such as a transfer of funds from your Coinbase account to your Binance account, or from your Exodus wallet to your Kucoin account.
 Self transfers are nontaxable events.

-Any outgoing transactions are broadly classified as a sell if the user directly received US dollars from the cryptocurrency transaction.
+An outgoing transaction where the user directly receives US dollars from the cryptocurrency transaction.

-Reportable steal is based on fair market price of the cryptocurrency at the time it was bought or received.
+Reportable theft is based on the fair market price of the cryptocurrency at the time it was bought or received.
 In this case, you may also have to fill out a lost/stolen IRS form.

 Any transaction that involves conversion of an asset from one crypto to another is broadly classified as a trade.

 A transaction identifier used to reference transactions on a blockchain.